Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCalendar-name-f.rst

     :status: todo
     :pysig: 341be97d9aff90c9978347f66f945b77
     :realsig: () const
-    :digest: c303431573360b887b20e14f9be712d0
+    :digest: f9566cb752fc27c66fea4d0c2a1d35a5

 The primary name of this calendar.

 The calendar may also be known by some aliases.
-A calendar instantiated by name may use such an alias, in which case its  need not match the alias by which it was instantiated.
+A calendar instantiated by name may use such an alias, in which case its name() need not match the alias by which it was instantiated.